SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN_Instructions.md

 We really recommend reading this article for extra details in case something goes wrong following this setup.

 You MUST be disconnected from the Wi-Fi and have your NIC disabled before using this script.
-It is recommended to disable your NIC then restart your device, then run this script.
-This script will run on all devices.
+It is recommended to disable your NIC then restart your device.
+With your NIC still off, run this script.
+This script will run on all devices such as the SDN switch host device and the SDN server device.
 ```
 # 0. Checks for BATMAN availability
 sudo modprobe batman-adv